gil-cano/railsdev.vagrant/README.rst

 RailsDev.Vagrant
 ================

-This is a kit for setting up a development enviroment for Ruby on Rails in a hosted virtual machine.
+This is a kit for setting up a development enviroment for `Ruby on Rails <http://rubyonrails.org/>`_ in a hosted virtual machine.

+To develop with Rails, you need Ruby (an interpreter for the Ruby programming language) plus gems (software libraries) containing the Rails web application development framework.

+We need an easy way to switch between Ruby versions.
+We use RVM to manage Ruby versions and gems because it is popular, well-supported, and full-featured

 Installation
 ------------